 Hearth and Home

-I pulled the car up behind the one police car already present.
+I pulled the car up behind the single police car that had responded to the call.
 Rain pelted on the roof and ran in rivulets down the windscreen.
 I wondered how I’d forgotten the rain.
 It seemed like it hadn’t stopped since the day I moved back.
 The nights drew in quicker too, and were darker than I remembered.

 “Just…” I stammered.
 “Just try not to embarrass me too much, ok?”

 Marlowe snorted.
 “Doesn’t work like that, Jean.
-I’ve agreed to help, against my better judgement I will add, and you can’t now tell me how.”
+I’ve agreed to help, against my better judgement I will add, and you can’t now tell me how to do it.”

 I sighed.
 “Fine.
 But just remember this is my job, ok?
-Plus, how we do directly effects what you get out of it.”
+Besides, what you get out of this depends on how well we do.”

 “If you can pull that off.”

 “Ah, you’re back,” the sergeant said, sounding somewhat relieved.
-I realised with a pang of guilt the sergeant probably hadn’t dealt with many murders in his career.
+I realised with a pang of guilt this was probably one of the sergeant’s few if not only murder call.

 “Any progress?”
 I asked.

 “We’ve got an ID.
 Robert Muncaster.
-He’s the company owner.”
+He’s the owner.”

 “Who identified him?”